jarib/awesomeboard/README.md

 Contribute
 ------------

 Feel free to fork this and do what ever you'd like with it.
-This code is licensed under the [WTFPL-license](http://sam.zoy.org/wtfpl/)
+This code is licensed under the [WTFPL-license](http://sam.zoy.org/wtfpl/).

 Any questions or to get notifications follow our [@FINN_tech](http://twitter.com/#!/FINN_tech) on Twitter.

-Developed by [leftieFriele](https://github.com/leftieFriele) and [joodland](https://github.com/joodland) at [FINN.no](http://finn.no) check out [the FINN.no developer blog](http://tech.finn.no) for more cool stuff http://tech.finn.no
+Developed by [leftieFriele](https://github.com/leftieFriele) and [joodland](https://github.com/joodland) of FINN.no check out [the FINN.no developer blog](http://tech.finn.no) for more cool stuff.